 Example:

 You've reached Sierra Moon Surf Shop.
-We are currently closed until March 3rd.
-Please check our website for merchandise updates.
+We are currently closed until Sunday, March 3rd.
+Please check our website—SierraMoon.com to place an order, or leave a message after the beep and we’ll call you back within 48 hours.

 Local Weather Emergency